acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 - "Why use Compute Canada's cloud?"
 - "What is OpenStack?"
 objectives:
-- "To understand common cloud terminology"
+- "Introduce common cloud terminology."
-- "Get exposure to the various parts of OpenStacks Dashboard"
+- "Exposure to the OpenStacks Dashboard."
 keypoints:
 - "**Elasticity** refers to the ability to scale devices up or down to meet demand."
 - "A **Virtual Machine** or **Virtual Device** is simulated with software running on physical hardware."